Advertisement

 Check Treats Thoroughly

 Once your children get home, check to make sure their treats are safely sealed with no signs of tampering.
-Look for pinholes, loose or torn packages and packages that appear to have been taped or glued back together.
-Throw out any loose candy, spoiled items and treats not made by someone you know.
+Look for pinholes, loose or torn packages, and packages that appear to have been taped or glued back together.
+Throw out any loose candy, spoiled items, and homemade treats not made by someone you know.
 Keep young children away from choking hazards like hard candy or gum.
-Biggest challenge of all: Make sure your kids don’t scarf down all their candy at once.
-Here’s how to help them eat their Halloween candy in moderation.

 6 / 6

 Halloween should be fun for everyone, including kids with diabetes.
-Aside from purchasing low-sugar and sugar-free candies, try focusing on other aspects of Halloween, like making costumes, carving jack-o-lanterns and baking pumpkin seeds.
-Or try this game recommended by one of our experts.
+Aside from purchasing and serving low-sugar and sugar-free candies and treats, try focusing on other aspects of Halloween that make the holiday fun.
+That includes making costumes, carving jack-o'-lanterns, decorating your home, and baking seasonal treats like pumpkin seeds.

 More On